DynaNet: Neural Kalman Dynamical Model for Motion Estimation and Prediction: Neural Kalman Dynamic Models

 In our neural emission model, an encoder $f_\text{encoder}$ is used to extract both features $\mathbf{a}_t$ and an estimation of uncertainty $\bm{\sigma}^a_t$ from the observations $\mathbf{x}_t$ at timestep $t$:

 The features $\mathbf{a}$ act as observations of the latent feature state space.
-The coupled uncertainties $\bm{\sigma}$ represent the measurement belief that can be used as the observation noise $\mathbf{R}$ in a Kalman Filter.
-However, the observations $\mathbf{a}$ are sometimes unable to provide sufficient information for all latent states $\mathbf{z}$ in a dynamical system, for example, the occasional absences of sensory data.
+The coupled uncertainties $\bm{\sigma}$ represent the measurement belief that is transformed into the observation noise $\mathbf{R}$ in a Kalman Filter. {$\mathbf{a}$ and $\bm{\sigma}$ are further used in the update stage of a differentiable Kalman filter in Equation (14), which forces them to follow the distribution of KF parameters during end-to-end optimization.
+Thus, unlike VAE\cite{kingma2013auto,Karl2016}, the two terms are not directly and explicitly constrained in Equation (3) to follow a prior distribution, but leave the learning model to search for suitable latent states and uncertainty estimation that can construct a linear-like structure and exploit the full capacity of differentiable Kalman filter.} However, the observations $\mathbf{a}$ are sometimes unable to provide sufficient information for all latent states $\mathbf{z}$ in a dynamical system, for example, the occasional absences of sensory data.
 Hence, a deterministic emission matrix $\mathbf{H}$ is defined to connect with the full latent states $\mathbf{z}$:

 In a practical setting, when the extracted features contain all the information for dynamical systems, the emission matrix $\mathbf{H}$ is set to d-dimensional identity matrix $\mathbf{I}_d$ as features and states are identical at this moment.
 On the other side, the identity matrix needs to adapt to $\mathbf{H}= [\mathbf{I}_m, \mathbf{0}_{m\times(d-m)}]$, when observations only give rise to $m$ features.
 In this case, the rest $(d-m)$ latent states will be attained from historical states.
 Our experiment in Section \ref{sub:visual_inertial_navigation} demonstrates the superiority this neural emission model in addressing the issue of observation absences for sensor fusion in visual-inertial odometry.